ethanthoma/personal-website/posts/abusing_use.md

 text("Tower")
 ```

-This makes a button with the text "Tower", have a font_size of 20 and a
+This makes a button with the text "Tower", have a font size of 20, and a
 background color of green.
 You can even apply it for things like orientation and
 gap: